nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Being familiar with JavaFX will enable you to edit the user interface smoothly since we use the JavaFX framework quite intensively throughout the project.

 In essence, having all of the skills mentioned above will definitely help you to understand the code and hence allow you to add on to the existing code easily and efficiently.
-As such, we strongly recommend that you familiarise yourself with aforementioned skills.
+As such, we strongly recommend that you familiarize yourself with aforementioned skills.

 ## **Setting up**